Chimstaz/microk8s-multinode-nfs/README.md

 If you prefer to check status of cluster (nodes, pods, pv, pvc, services, etc.) in browser then in CLI, you can go first to **MicroK8s dashboard** section now and return here later.

 ## Setup NFS server
 First you need to create service.
 It will describe which network ports are open.
-It will also create service ip address which will be used to comunicate with pod which implement this service.
+It will also create service ip address which will be used to communicate with pod which implement this service.
 ```
 microk8s.kubectl apply -f nfs-server-service.yaml
 ```